Updated on 2024-11-08 GMT+08:00

 Figure 1 Route tables

-• Default route table: When you create a VPC, the system automatically generates a default route table for the VPC.
-If you create a subnet in the VPC, the subnet automatically associates with the default route table.
+• Default route table: Each VPC comes with a default route table.
+If you create a subnet in a VPC, the subnet associates with the default route table.
 The default route table ensures that subnets in a VPC can communicate with each other.

 • You can add routes to, delete routes from, and modify routes in the default route table, but cannot delete the table.